Classic Motorcycle Build

 Generator Voltage Test

 Another way to test generator output is to compare the difference between voltage at the generator and voltage at the battery.
-This can be also done with an inexpensive multimeter.
+This can also be done with a multimeter.
 Voltage should be higher voltage at the generator.

 Two-Brush vs Three-Brush